US religious group says 17 missionaries kidnapped in Haiti

 Associated Press

-SAN JUAN, Puerto Rico (AP) — A group of 17 U.S. missionaries including children were kidnapped in Haiti on Saturday, according to a voice message sent to various religious missions by an organization with direct knowledge of the incident.
+SAN JUAN, Puerto Rico (AP) — A group of 17 U.S. missionaries including children was kidnapped by a gang in Haiti on Saturday, according to a voice message sent to various religious missions by an organization with direct knowledge of the incident.

 The missionaries were on their way home from building an orphanage, according to a message from Ohio-based Christian Aid Ministries.